Paradigms of Human Interaction

 Want to Know More?

-These Paradigms of Human Interaction have been compared and contrasted with the five Conflict Management Styles.
+To see how the Paradigms of Human Interaction have been compared and contrasted with the five Conflict Management Styles, check out the image below.

 Improve Your Relationship with Your Boss